Meeting tomorrow’s healthcare needs, today

 New Concept for Medical Education

 ATSU’s newest medical school, the School of Osteopathic Medicine in Arizona, was developed in response to a need expressed by the National Association of Community Health Centers (NACHC).
 The aim of the educational program is to produce leaders in medicine who will take the foundation of a broad education in medicine to improve health through patient care and educational research.
 It will prepare physicians to practice compassionate clinical medicine of the highest standard and to identify and solve fundamental questions in the mechanisms, prevention and treatment of disease.
 ATSU-SOMA utilizes the Clinical Presentation Educational Model and follows an innovative path built around a core of dedicated faculty who design and teach course content modules and who work with renowned visiting faculty.

-Community Health Centers anticipate a need for an additional 14,000 physicians by 2020, and are partnering with ATSU to identify, educate, and train high quality, community minded physicians.The medical school continues ATSU’s partnership with NACHC by featuring Contextual Learning Campuses at twelve of the nation’s premier Community Health Centers.
-This nationally representative network of Community Health Centers serve as campuses for students during their second, third and fourth years of medical school.
-These campuses, staffed by ATSU-SOMA faculty, provide team-learning classrooms, primary care clinical experience homes, and a continuity base for local CHC affiliated specialty rotations.
+Community Health Centers anticipate a need for an additional 14,000 physicians by 2020, and are partnering with ATSU to identify, educate, and train high quality, community minded physicians.The medical school continues ATSU’s partnership with NACHC by featuring Contextual learning partner sites at twelve of the nation’s premier Community Health Centers.
+This nationally representative network of Community Health Centers serve as partner sites for students during their second, third and fourth years of medical school.
+These partner sites, staffed by ATSU-SOMA faculty, provide team-learning classrooms, primary care clinical experience homes, and a continuity base for local CHC affiliated specialty rotations.

 A feasibility study led by Douglas Wood, DO, PhD, former dean of SOMA and former president of the American Association of Colleges of Osteopathic Medicine, justified the expressed need for revisions to medical curriculum and improvements in healthcare delivery.
 The study incorporated advice from experts in business and education sectors, as well as acknowledging the growing body of literature that addresses these problems.